nsdigirolamo/CISC372-nBody-Assignment/README.md

 I tried to keep the serial code as close to the original as possible, but I have made a few minor additions to it:
 - The printSystemAlt() function on line 92 in nbody.c
 - A call to printSystemAlt() on lines 130 to 134 in nbody.c
+- A new compiler flag to enable or disable printSystemAlt() in the makefile
 - The out directory and its contents

 Use the ```make``` command to compile and run either version of the program in its respective directory.
 I have also included a few scripts that make comparing outputs easier.